nacmartin/eredis_smart_sub/README.md

   * Opening a connection for every Erlang process does not feel very clean, does it?
 - Write a layer on top of eredis with a process that will receive all the messages and send them back to the processes that are listening to the corresponding channels.

-eredis_pub_sub implements this second approach, providing that layer.
+eredis_smart_sub implements this second approach, providing that layer.

 ## Installation